 Employers don’t help with leveling the playing field as research showed that overseas experience was high on the list of desirable experiences, something less affluent students were less likely to have.

 The Bridge Group made a number of recommendations including the need for there to be a much greater encouragement from careers service professionals in delivering school outreach work.

 If careers services can engage with students early on in their university life, particularly first year, and bring a successful, young alumnus in to talk to them about what they should be doing, then that’s a far more powerful message than if it came from the careers service.

 It’s something that we’re helping several of our university clients, both careers services and student recruitment teams to really improve on through organising live chat discussions and digital engagement sessions that really help with starting dialogue with lower socio-economic student population.
-Check out our University Clients Case Studies if you’d like to find out more.